pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 ## Using your DevOps User/Key
 When starting an image, you can provide your
 DevOps User/Key via environment variables.
-The example .yaml files are setup to automatically get your DevOps User/Key from the environment variables provided in the previous section.
+The example .yaml files are set up to automatically get your DevOps User/Key from the environment variables provided in the previous section.